Plastic & Reconstructive Surgery EMR Software

 Widespread Interoperability

-There’s a lack of data-sharing standards across EMR software systems, which stops patient information from being shared across different practices.
+There’s a lack of data-sharing standards across EMR software systems, that stops patient information from being shared across different practices.
 This can lead to problems in diagnosis (for patients who visit various centers) and even for the patients themselves.
-To solve this, EHR vendors are adding more updates to their software to make Electronic Medical Records software more interoperable. and to include more integrations to allow such data to be shared more efficiently.
+To solve this, EHR vendors are adding more updates to their software to make Electronic Medical Records software more interoperable.
+And to include more integrations to allow such data to be shared more efficiently.

 Patient Portal